cyberwave-odoo/odooscan/README.md

 - Check if the database manager is open or disabled.
 - Authenticate with Odoo using a username and password.
 - Enumerate installed apps/modules.
+- **Test for demo data login activated using a predefined set of usernames and passwords.**

 ## Installation
 1. Clone the repository: